useflyyer/flyyer-js/README.md

 #### 2.1 Next.js

 Remember to dynamically get the current path for each page.
-If you are using [Next.js](https://nextjs.org/) you should probably do it like this:
+If you are using [Next.js](https://nextjs.org/) you should probably do this:

 ```tsx
 import { useRouter } from 'next/router'